 HIV Testing and Treatment

-• Open to everyone at Columbia—The service is available to all students, staff, and faculty on the Morningside/Manhattanville campus regardless of gender or orientation.
+• Open to everyone at Columbia — The service is available to students on the Morningside/Manhattanville campus that have paid the Health & Related Services Fee.

-• No cost —You do not have to pay nor will your insurance plan be charged when you receive STI testing at Columbia Health.
+• No cost — You do not have to pay nor will your insurance plan be charged when you receive HIV testing at Columbia Health.

-• Client-centered—Peer counselors are sensitive to your situation, whether it’s your first test or routine testing.
+• Client-centered — providers are sensitive to your situation, whether it’s your first test or routine testing.
 They will tailor the session to your needs.

-• Informational—GHAP Advocates welcome questions about HIV, STIs, vaccines, and safer sex.
+• Informational — providers welcome questions about HIV, STIs, vaccines, and safer sex practices.

 Drop-in Hours

-During the academic year, Columbia Health offers sexual and reproductive health drop-in hours where students can receive HIV antibody testing.
+During the academic year, Columbia Health offers sexual and reproductive health drop-in hours for HIV screening and testing.

 Consult with an Advocate